Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Experiments

-For Tiny ImageNet, CIFAR-100, Food-101, networks are trained from scratch for 200 epochs using stochastic gradient descent (SGD) with a weight decay of $5\!\times \!{10}^{-4}$ and Nesterov momentum~\cite{sutskever2013importance} of 0.9 without dampening.
-The full ImageNet dataset is trained using a weight decay of ${10}^{-4}$ (100 epochs).
-We employ a learning rate scheduler that sets the initial learning rate to 0.005.
-The learning rate is then increased to a value of 0.05 after 10 linear warmup epochs and gradually decreases to ${10}^{-5}$ over the remaining epochs, following a cosine annealing schedule~\cite{loshchilov2016sgdr}.
+For Tiny ImageNet, CIFAR-100, Food-101, all networks are trained from scratch (pre-training) for 200 epochs using stochastic gradient descent (SGD) with a weight decay of 5$\times\text{10}^{-4}$ and Nesterov momentum of 0.9~\cite{sutskever2013importance}.
+ImageNet-1k is trained using a weight decay of $\text{10}^{-4}$ for 100 epochs.
+We apply a learning rate scheduler that sets the initial learning rate to 0.005.
+The learning rate is then incremented by 10 times to 0.05 after 10 linear warm-up epochs, and decreases to $\text{10}^{-5}$, following a cosine annealing schedule~\cite{loshchilov2016sgdr}.

-We choose a learning rate of 0.05 since we use a fixed batch size of 128.
-According to the linear scaling rule~\cite{goyal2017accurate}, with a large enough minibatch size, the maximum learning rate should be determined by $0.1 \times \frac{B}{256}$, where $B$ denotes the batch size (of 128).

-Across all tests, we report the accuracy using single crop, along with throughput (img$/$s), defined as $\text{T} = \frac{N}{t}$, where $N$ is the total number of images in the dataset and $t$ is the per epoch training time in seconds.
-For data augmentation, RandAugment~\cite{cubuk2020randaugment}, CutMix~\cite{yun2019cutmix} with a 50\% probability, and MixUp~\cite{zhang2018mixup} ($\alpha = 0.2$) with a 30\% probability are applied.
+Across all tests, we use a batch size of 128.
+According to the linear scaling rule~\citep{goyal2017accurate}, with a large enough batch size, the learning rate should be determined by 0.1$\times\frac{B}{256}$, where $B$ denotes the batch size.
+We report accuracy using single crop and throughput (img$/$s), defined as $\text{T} = \frac{N}{t}$, where $N$ is the total number of images in the dataset and $t$ is the training time per epoch in seconds.
+RandAugment, CutMix with 50\% probability ($p$ = 0.5), and MixUp ($\alpha$ = 0.2, $p$ = 0.3) are applied for data augmentation~\cite{cubuk2020randaugment,yun2019cutmix,zhang2018mixup}.

 We use the throughput $\text{T}$ (img$/$s) as opposed to FLOPs (floating point operations) or total model parameters as the primary computational metric because the main bottleneck within the implementation of KAN lies in the calculation of basis functions.
-The additional complexity cannot be directly reflected in the measure of FLOPs as the function ($O(D)$ Chebyshev polynomials) involves multiple recursive steps consisting of several arithmetic operations compared to a basic activation, such as ReLU, which only performs a simple element-wise computation ($O(1)$)~\cite{nair2010rectified}.
+The additional complexity cannot be fully reflected in the measure of FLOPs as the function ($O(D)$ Chebyshev polynomials) involves multiple recursive steps consisting of several arithmetic operations, as compared to a basic activation, such as ReLU, which performs a simple element-wise computation ($O(1)$).